Prepare Your Business for Canada’s Modern Slavery Act S-211

 What is Canada’s Modern Slavery Act S-211?

 Canada’s Modern Slavery Act, formally titled the Fighting Against Forced Labour and Child Labour in Supply Chains Act (Bill S-211), is federal legislation that requires certain organizations operating in Canada to publicly report, on an annual basis, the measures they have taken to prevent and reduce the risk of forced labour and child labour within their operations and supply chains.
+The Act came into force on January 1, 2024, with reports due by May 31 each year, and applies to both private-sector entities and government institutions that meet defined activity and size thresholds.

 Why is S-211 compliance training important for businesses?

+S-211 compliance training is essential because the Act places direct accountability on organizations—and their directors and officers—to demonstrate meaningful action, not just policy statements.
 Effective training helps organizations understand whether they are subject to the Act, meet mandatory annual reporting requirements, reduce legal, financial, and reputational risks, and build transparent, defensible supply-chain due-diligence processes.
 Failure to comply can result in financial penalties of up to $250,000 and potential liability for senior leadership.

 What topics are covered in the Modern Slavery Act S-211 training program?